-Performance Measures Baseline Year Baseline Sample Size and Rate Most Recent Remeasurement Year Most Recent Remeasurem ent Sample Size and Rate (if applicable) Demonstrated Performance Improvement Statistically Significant Change in Performance ☐ No test of statistical significance Average difference between total needs at first CANS-50 and most recent CANS-50 October 2018-Oct ober 2020 0.58 average needs ⊠ n/a □ Yes □ No ☐ Yes ☐ No p-value: ☐ <.01 ☐ <.05 Other (specify): ☐ No test of statistical s ignificance Was the PIP valida ⊠ Yes □ No Validation phase: PIP statu PIP status (per DHCS requirement): ☐ Implementation ☐ Baseline year ☐ Baseline year Active and Ongoing Active an Active and Ongoing ☐ Second remeasu ☐ Other, completed the current EQR Complete Completed ☐ PIP submitted fo Concept Concept only, Not Yet Active ☐ Planning phase Сопсері Concept only, Not 1 et Active ☐ Other, inactive Inactive, Inactive, Developed in a Prior Year
+Performance Measures Baseline Year Baseline Sample Size and Rate Most Recent Remeasurement Year Most Recent Remeasurem ent Sample Size and Rate (if applicable) Demonstrated Performance Improvement Statistically Significant Change in Performance ☐ No test of statistical significance Average difference between total needs at first CANS-50 and most recent CANS-50 October 2018-Oct ober 2020 0.58 average needs ⊠ n/a □ Yes ☐ Yes ☐ No p-value: ☐ <.01 ☐ <.05 Other (specify): No test of statistical ignificance Was the DID valida Weether DID velidated □ No Was the PIP validated? ⊠ Yes □ No Validation phase: PIP statu PIP status (per DHCS requirement): ☐ Implementation phase - Active and Ongoing ☐ Baseline year Active an ⊠ First remeasurer ⊠ First remeasurement Active and Origonity ☐ Second remeasu ☐ Other, completed the current EQR Complete Completed ☐ PIP submitted for approval Concent Concept only, Not Yet Active ☐ Planning phase Облюбрі Concept only, Not 1 of Active ☐ Other, inactive Inactive, Inactive, Developed in a Prior Year

-Performance Measures Baseline Year Baseline Sample Size and Rate Most Recent Remeasurement Year Most Recent Remeasurem ent Sample Size and Rate (if applicable) Demonstrated Performance Improvement Statistically Significant Change in Performance Validation rating: Validation rating: ☐ High confidence6 ☒ Moderate confidence7 ☐ Low confidence8 ☐ No confidence9 Justification for validation rating: The PIP adheres to acceptable methodology; however, the parameters for beneficiary inclusion in groups is prohibitive if the beneficiary does not identify their experience(s) as trauma.
+Performance Measures Baseline Year Baseline Sample Size and Rate Most Recent Remeasurement Year Most Recent Remeasurem ent Sample Size and Rate (if applicable) Demonstrated Performance Improvement Statistically Significant Change in Performance

+Validation rating: Validation rating:

+☐ High confidence 6 ☐ High confidence 6

+⋈ Moderate confidence ⋈ Moderate confidence ⋈ Moderate ⋈ M ⊠ Moderate confidence 7

+☐ Low confidence 8

+☐ No confidence 9

+Justification for validation rating: The PIP adheres to acceptable methodology; however, the parameters for beneficiary inclusion in groups is prohibitive if the beneficiary does not identify their experience(s) as trauma.
 Group members are required to have a trauma diagnosis.
 Also, long wait times for youth to gain access to group services and long periods of time between CANS-50 assessment may not yield a large sample size.
 The number of planned groups over the PIP's lifetime remains unclear.
 "Validation rating" refers to the EQRO's overall confidence that the PIP adhered to acceptable methodology for all phases of design and data collection, conducted accurate data analysis and interpretation of PIP results, and produced significant evidence of improvement.

 EQRO recommendations for improvement of PIP: Broaden the parameters of the group to include beneficiaries who may not have a trauma-related diagnosis, but still experience mood or trauma related symptoms.
 Specify and set goals for the number of groups held to achieve a representative population size.
-The technical assistance (TA) provided to the MHP by CalEQRO consisted of:
+The technical assistance (TA) provided to the MHP by CalEQRO consisted of: CalEQRO is in the process of scheduling a TA session to provide feedback on the submitted PIPs.
+As this was a desk review, a live session for PIP review was not held.